vcuspinera/vcuspinera.github.io/_projects/2021-03-canada-covid.md

 <img src="/images/canada-covid_sentiment_reactions.png" width="700">

-[⭐️ click here](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/sentiment_analysis.ipynb) to see more details about the sentiment analysis.
+⭐️ More details of the Sentiment Analysis are available in this [link](https://github.com/vcuspinera/Canada_response_covid/blob/master/src/sentiment_analysis.ipynb).

 ## Final comments
 On the analysis we find that the announcement on March 11<sup>th</sup>, and the following announcements of the Government policies related with COVID-19, had an impact in the volume and sentiment of tweets: